jean0206/seleniumworkshop/README.md

 * You will need to specify the path to the Chrome Web Driver using the `pathToChromeDriver` property.
 By default the path is the project root.
 * You will need to set a facebook email and password valid

-Note: you can download the chromedriver in https://chromedriver.chromium.org/downloads if are getting trouble with the chromedriver that are in the root project.
+Note: you can download the chromedriver in https://chromedriver.chromium.org/downloads if you are getting troubles with the chromedriver that are in the root project.
 Remember that you should use the same chromedriver of your chrome version